cryptable/facial-recognition/README.md

 Password: support33

-retrieve the IP address of your image:
+retrieve the IP address of your guest:

 ```
 ip a
 ```

-goto directory ./rtsp-simple-server and change the **ip-adressen** in the start.sh file.
+goto directory ./rtsp-simple-server and change the **ip-adressen** in the start.sh file of the guest.
 When changed, run:

 ```
 sudo ./startup.sh